redhat-best-practices-for-k8s/collector/README.md

 ### Build and Run Collector's container locally

-Use the Following commands to build and run Collector's container and database locally:
+Use the following commands to build and run Collector's container and database locally:

 * **Clone Collector's repository:**